willjonesazureadmin/passwordmanager/docs/setup/readme.md

 3) Frontend Application Name
 4) Your DNS hosting option, ideally use Azure DNS as this is fully integrated into the ARM template deployment
 5) The custom DNS frontend name
+6) The Azure Subscription to use
+7) The name of the resource group to deploy to

 ---